weiqichen777/Pattern_Recognition/README.md

 # Pattern-Recognition

-[hw1] implement linear regression by using only NumPy
+hw1: Implement Linear Regression by Using only NumPy
-[hw2] implement Fisher’s linear discriminant by using only Numpy
+hw2: Implement Fisher’s Linear Discriminant by Using only Numpy
-[hw3] implement the Decision Tree, AdaBoost and Random Forest algorithm by using only NumPy
+hw3: Implement the Decision Tree, AdaBoost and Random Forest Algorithm by Using only NumPy
-[hw4] implement the cross-validation and grid search using only NumPy
+hw4: Implement the Cross-Validation and Grid Search by Using only NumPy